jackd68ed/dict-to-dataclass/README.md

 ## Value conversion

-By default, `str`, `int`, `bool` and `float` types can be taken from dictionaries without conversion.
+If the value found in the dictionary doesn't match the dataclass field type, the dictionary value can be converted.

 ### Datetime

-Dataclass fields of type `datetime` are also handled and can be converted from
+Dataclass fields of type `datetime` are handled and can be converted from

 - Strings (handled by [dateutil](https://dateutil.readthedocs.io/en/stable/))
 - Python-style timestamps of type `float`, e.g. `1602436272.681808`